QuickBlox/web-notifications/README.md

-# QBNotification
+# web-Notifications (QBNotification)

 A wrapper for using the [Web Notifications API](https://www.w3.org/TR/notifications/).

 See QBNotification in action in folder test/*

 [Browsers support see on caniuse](http://caniuse.com/#feat=notifications)